 - 1. After the 512-bit preamble of the bitstream, the board management controller must pause and wait for 300 clock cycles before sending the next portion of the encrypted bitstream. - 2.
 After the first 12,688 bytes of the encrypted bitstream, the board management controller must pause and wait at least 520,000 FCU clocks, or about 2 ms (assuming a 32-bit data path and 250 MHz FCU clock). - 3.
 For encrypted bitstreams, a board management controller is limited to sending 32-bits per FCU clock.
 For unencrypted bitstreams, the controller can send data at a rate up to 128-bits per FCU clock.

-When using encrypted bitstreams, it is not possible to use any debug features of the FPGA.
+Note When using encrypted bitstreams, it is not possible to use any debug features of the FPGA.
 Debug features are only available when using unencrypted bitstreams.
-Segment for preamble authentication Segment for preamble authentication Bitstream

 Figure 47: Encrypted bitstream loading sequence

 Chapter - 12: eFuse

 The eFuse blocks hold: